2 Day Brussels itinerary: How to spend an unforgettable weekend in Brussels

 A weekend break in Brussels might mean spending a night on the town.
 Getting back to your hotel can be done via Uber or, alternatively, by using one of the night buses.
 The night busses called Noctis run Friday and Saturday from 12.15 am to 03.00 am departing from La Bourse.

-How to get to Brussels
+How to Get to Brussels

 Fly into Brussels